All Episodes

 Here's a little side note that was interesting that I saw over the weekend.

-When it comes to uh people with conflicts of interest, especially in politically charged investigations, it's kind of hard to beat Rod Rosenstein.
+When it comes to people with conflicts of interest, especially in politically charged investigations, it's kind of hard to beat Rod Rosenstein.

-He recommended firing Gomey.
+He recommended firing Gome.

-He appointed Muller.
+He appointed Mueller.

-He also signed the Pfizer warrants.
+He also signed the FISA warrants.

-And, you know, he would be witness number one if it relate as it relates to anything James Comey of other conflicts of interest.
+Anyway, he wrote the legal opinion in all these cases, and, you know, he would be witness number one as it relates to anything, James Comey.

 Michael Goodwin pointed out that Rod Rosenstein ordered the U.S. attorney in charge of the Michael Cohn investigation to recuse himself because he was appointed by President Trump.

-Anyway, in the long slog to unseat the president.
+Anyway, in the long slog to unseat the president, he's up to his eyeballs and everything, Trump.

 Something there.

-We want to get to the bottom of what's really going on.
+If we want to get to the bottom of what's really going on, that would be a good way to start.

-Um what else do we have here today?
+What else do we have here today?

-Oh, this is pretty well, let me say about Senator McCain.
+Oh, this is pretty, well, let me say about Senator McCain.

-I got to know him, his wife Cindy, and Megan McCain.
+I don't regret for a minute, not for a second, I got to know him, his wife, Cindy, and Megan McCain.

 She was a colleague for a period of time at Fox and even on Premier Radio Networks with me.